Skip to main content

 ERP (Enterprise Resource Planning): A business management software that helps simplify the way organizations elicit, track, manage and work with their data such as customers, products, finance, logistics, supply chain , and other vital business data and operations.

-Also read: Top 13 ERP Integration Tools & Platforms (Reviewed)
+Also read: Top 18 ERP Integration Tools & Platforms (Reviewed)

-1. eCommerce ERP Integration
+1. eCommerce Platform

 When it comes to organization, data collection should always be associated with implementation.
 Most of the customer data or those that are external to the organization originates at the eCommerce store – the point where your business talks with its intended customers.
 Data such as leads, customers, orders, transactions and shipping stats arise at eCommerce.